wp-plugins/advanced-iframe/readme.txt

 select the one you like and save again.

 == Changelog ==
+= 5.5 =
+- New: Support to resize to content height for iframes on hidden tabs (Pro).
+Works with e.g. Tabby Responsive Tabs and Post UI Tabs.
+This can also be used for simple hidden divs which opens e.g. on a mouse click or accordeon menus.
+Please read the documentation in the settings for details.
+- New: Loading of css and Javascript in the admin section is it only loaded when needed.
+- New: Loading of the additional css and Javascript in the page are also only loaded when you use Wordpress >= 3.3.
+Before the files are always included to all pages because wordpress api does not allow this differently.
+- New: Added updated browsecap.ini: 5023 (2nd Feb 2014)
+- Fix: Loader css was always written even if not configured.
+Now only when this feature is enabled.
+- Fix: renamed internally is_browser to ai_is_browser to avoid problems when e.g. a theme does define is_ie()...
+- Fix: Area selector does now look good again.

 = 5.4 =
 - New: The default security key is now based on the AUTH_KEY of Wordpress and the current time.
 Please change the default key to your own to increase security.
 - New: Zoom of iframe content: This feature is supported for the following browsers: IE8-11, Firefox, Chrome, Safari, Opera.
 Older versions of IE are not supported.
 Please test all the browsers you want to support with your page because not all pages do look good in a zoomed mode!
 This feature is also part of the demo.
 So you can test your browsers there!
 (Pro)